sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 where the distributed data storage cluster provided by etcd is stacked on top of the cluster formed by the nodes managed by kubeadm that run control plane components.

+## How is ETCD configured for cluster2?

+Also, there is NO static pod configuration for etcd under the static pod path:

 ## for cluster 2
 ## If you check out the pods running in the kube-system namespace in cluster2,